Recovery is a life-long process.

 Most people do not have access to neurorehabilitation.
 In the UK, only 30% of the total requirement is met across both the public and private health sectors.
 The treatments that are delivered last for several weeks only and neglects the involvement of the wider support network such as family members and carers.

-The brain's remarkable ability to heal never stops.
-By carrying out the appropriate therapies, people suffering with neurological conditions or injuries have the ability to improve throughout their entire life.
-Combine this with learning and adopting behavioural strategies and habits that compensate for a person's cognitive impairments then truly remarkable recoveries can be achieved.
+Neuroplasticity describes the brain's remarkable ability to heal over time.
+By carrying out the right therapies, people suffering with neurological conditions or injuries have the ability to improve throughout their entire life.
+Combine this with learning and adopting behavioural strategies and habits that compensate for a person's cognitive impairments and truly remarkable recoveries can be achieved.

-By applying the latest neurorehabilitative frameworks, principles of brain plasticity, cognitive behavioural therapy and involving entire care/support network, we believe anyone can improve their Independence and quality of life.
+By applying the latest neurorehabilitative frameworks, principles of brain plasticity, cognitive behavioural therapy and involving entire care/support network, we believe anyone can improve their happiness, independence and quality of life.

 A Personal Mission.